san-ban007/Sagemaker-NeRF/README.md

 2. Set Up the Training Environment

 Create a new Conda environment and install Nerfstudio along with its dependencies.
-Follow the environment setup instructions here: [insert link].
+Follow the environment setup instructions here: [(https://docs.nerf.studio/quickstart/installation.html)].

 Once your environment is configured, start training using: